What is LiDAR?

 Static LiDAR

-Some terrestrial LiDAR systems are static, fixed in one location and used for taking precise and repeated LiDAR scans of a single area.
-Static LiDAR is often used on archeological sites, construction projects, and for particular kinds of hazard assessment such as monitoring the ground surface of an active volcano, earthquake fault, or flood zone.
+Some terrestrial LiDAR systems are static, fixed in one location, and used to take precise and repeated LiDAR scans of a single area.
+Static LiDAR is often used for archeological sites, construction projects and hazard assessments.
+It can monitor the ground surface of active volcanoes, earthquake faults and flood zones.

 Mobile LiDAR

-Mobile LiDAR is a form of terrestrial LiDAR that can collect LiDAR data from a moving vehicle.
-Mobile LiDAR systems (MLSs) have become instrumental to the automotive industry in the development of driver assistance and autonomous driving: the data collection from real-time light detection and ranging allows self-driving cars to identify roadway assets and infrastructure quickly, accurately, and cost-efficiently.
+Mobile LiDAR is a form of terrestrial LiDAR that collects LiDAR data from a moving vehicle.
+Mobile LiDAR systems (MLSs) are instrumental to the automotive industry in developing driver assistance and autonomous driving: the data collection from real-time light detection and ranging allows self-driving cars to identify roadway assets and infrastructure quickly, accurately and cost-efficiently.

 Applications of LiDAR

-Because LiDAR scans can create detailed terrain models of ground surface and seafloor and also create precise, high-resolution real-time visualizations of moving objects, it has a wide range of real-world uses across many industries, including:
+LiDAR scans have a wide range of real-world uses across many industries.
+They can create detailed terrain models of ground surface and seafloor and also produce precise, high-resolution, real-time visualizations of moving objects.

 Agriculture